My Big Fat Punjabi Wedding

 We departed our wedding reception as husband and wife and headed to my husband's family home.
 Traditionally the Milni Ceremony is a way for the bride to say goodbye to her family as she departs to live with her husband and his family.
 I already lived with my family therefore it was another tradition that we bypassed.
 Back home the celebrations continued despite having come to an end at our reception.
 I headed straight to bed but my husband and family continued to party through the night with more food, music, dancing and fireworks.

-The following day to break the ice between the newly wedded couple fun games are played.
-This is because most marriage's have been arranged and have only met on a few occasions before.
-The couples rings are placed in a large plate of milky water and rose petals.
+The following day to break the ice between the newly wedded couple fun games are played, as traditionally many marriages were arranged and the bride & groom in most cases had only met on a couple of occasions.
+One commonly played tradition is to place the couples rings in a large plate of milky water and rose petals.
 The couple then have to find both rings without removing their hand from the water.
 Another game is to tightly hold your ring in your fist and have your partner try to remove it.
-It is said that the winner is the superior of the marriage so it makes for a fun time trying to beat your partner.
+It is said that the winner is the superior partner of the marriage, so it makes for a fun time trying to beat your partner.

 Once everything is all done and dusted you will receive a mammoth sized wedding album of the thousands of photos.
 I was particularly disappointed with the photos we received, and had greater expectations given we paid quite a substantial amount for the photographer.
 He used no different techniques as you would expect from a professional photographer, such as depth of field.
 When it came to our personal photoshoot he squatted down in front of us so that he ensured to capture our double chins.
 Then again our double chins were captured with all the guests photos taken on the bride and grooms stage.
 As the photographer was set up below the stage on the ground floor.